 |DevOps #1: Where Are We and How Did We Get Here?||May, 2020|

 |DevOps #2: Innovators and Outcomes – The Disrupters||May, 2020|

 |DevOps #3: Early Adopters and Outcomes – The Disruptees||June, 2020|

 |DevOps #4: Culture – Collaboration, Empowerment, Autonomy||June, 2020|

 |DevOps #5: Devopsdays – DevOps Culture Embodied||July, 2020|

 |DevOps #7: Technology – The DevOps Toolchain||August, 2020|

 VMware lives DevOps in many ways; as a practitioner of the principles for software development, as a provider of tools and solutions that support DevOps practices, and as an advisor and implementor for DevOps initiatives across many of our customer organizations;

-- VMware transformed to an agile foundation over a 3-year period, embracing a DevOps culture across our engineering teams and completing our DevOps transition in 2017.
+- VMware transformed to an agile foundation over a 3-year period, embracing a DevOps culture across our engineering teams and sharing our journey with customers.